North Korea: China stomping on 'red line' in relations

 (CNN)North Korean state media warned Thursday Beijing was crossing a "red line" in its relationship with Pyongyang, in a rare criticism of its closest ally.

 A commentary in the state-run newspaper Rodong Sinmun vowed North Korea would not give up its nuclear program.
-It accused China of "dancing to the tune of the US" and providing Washington excuses to deploy more military assets to the Korean peninsula.
+It accused China of "dancing to the tune of the US" and providing Washington excuses to deploy more military assets to the Korean Peninsula.

 The commentary urged two Chinese state-run newspapers, the People's Daily and Global Times, to refrain from making reckless remarks which risked undermining relations between the two countries.